wxcctechsummit/wxcclabguides/LTRCCT-2013/Lab1_Preconfiguration.md

 ### Pre-requisites

 - You have recived the access credentials with a full admin access
-- You have recived the access to the agent account.
+- You have recived the access to the agent and supervisor account.

 ### Quick Links